3 Couples Exercises

 Exercise 3: The Partner Turn.
 This is probably the hardest of the 3 Exercises and it’s the one that will confound you the most!
 It is in its simplest form a Follower’s Molinete for both roles done in a Symmetrical, Close, and lastly a ‘Wrapped’ Embrace (subscribe to see example).
 However, now we add one more, and that’s the Partner Turn in both directions (lead left to right, and lead right to left) and a Milonguero Turn with a ‘Wrapped’ Embrace.

 From a Dancing Perspective.
 How is this stuff relevant to your dance ?
 Well, quite factually, EVERYWHERE!
 Honestly, you’re going to use this stuff so much that will almost seem like you should have taken a class on this stuff.
 And that’s precisely what this video is all about.
 It’s a class on how to make this stuff better.
 Truthfully, you are going to use every single one of these things on a social dance floor in a myriad of different forms.
 The Partner Turn Stuff alone will benefit not just Followers but the Lead as well.
 Here’s a good example of just how this stuff can benefit a Lead.

 About The Video.
 This video comes is 26m:39s in length in 4 sections.
-Both lead and follower technique is combined and integrated in the video.
+Both lead and follower technique are combined and integrated into the video.